Marathons travel insurance

-We also cover for a range of additional benefits, such as:
+Our policies include a range of additional benefits, such as:

 For more information about what’s included with our marathon travel insurance, have a read of our policy documents or visit our FAQs page for any questions you may have.
-You can also use our live chat feature by clicking the speech bubble at the top of the page.
-We’ll even consider ultra marathons – just give us a call with the details and our underwriters will let you know if we can cover you.

 Held in the spring, The London Marathon began in 1981 and has run every year since.
 It currently holds the world record for being the largest annual fundraising event and has raised over £770 million for charity over its 36 years.
 It’s part of the World Marathon Majors alongside Tokyo, Boston, Berlin, Chicago & New York.

 Along with Berlin and London, the Paris Marathon is one of the most popular annual marathons in Europe, and is limited to 50,000 runners.
 The first Paris Marathon (the Tour de Paris) was won by an Englishman for a prize of 200 francs.
 All races in France require a doctor’s note, less than a year old, stating that the competitor is fit for the competition.

 Part of the World Marathon Majors alongside Tokyo, Boston, London, Chicago and New York, the Berlin Marathon has been running since 1974.
 The event is split over two days and includes inline skaters, wheelchair riders, power walkers, handbikers and a children’s marathon (4 km).